CVE-2025-53882

 Remediation

-Proactive Monitoring: Audit system logs for unexpected process execution or unauthorized changes to root-owned files.
+Proactive Monitoring: Review system audit logs for unusual process execution patterns or unauthorized attempts to access logrotate configuration files.

-Compensating Controls: Restrict access to the mailman user account and ensure that logrotate configurations are monitored for unauthorized modifications.
+Compensating Controls: Restrict local shell access to the smallest possible user base and ensure that file permissions for configuration directories are hardened.

 Exploitation status